What Changed in 2026?

 - 1Federal compliance - In 2019, the U.S. Department of Education found that Texas only partially met ESSA requirements for English learner standards

-- 2Updated research - TEA convened expert panels from Texas higher education institutions to align standards with current second language acquisition research
+- 2Updated research - TEA convened expert work groups (including higher education faculty and Texas educators) to align standards with current second language acquisition research

 - 3Organizational improvement - Standards were moved from 19 TAC Section 74.4 to Chapter 120, Subchapter B to make them easier to locate and better organized